Be Right Back: Plot

 Martha Powell (Hayley Atwell) and Ash Starmer (Domhnall Gleeson) are a young couple who have moved to Ash's remote family house in the countryside.
+While unpacking, Ash mentions his mother moved photos of his father and brother to the attic after their deaths.
 The day after moving in, Ash is killed while returning the hired van.
 At the funeral, Martha's friend Sarah (Sinead Matthews) talks about a new online service which helped her in a similar situation.
 Martha yells at her, but Sarah signs Martha up anyway.
 After discovering she is pregnant, Martha reluctantly tries it out.
 Using all of Ash's past online communications and social media profiles, the service creates a new virtual "Ash".
 Starting out with instant messaging, Martha uploads more videos and photos and begins to talk with the artificial Ash over the phone.
 Martha takes it on countryside walks, talking to it constantly while neglecting her sister's messages and calls.

-At a checkup, Martha hears her child's heartbeat, and on her way out accidentally drops her phone and temporarily loses contact with the artificial Ash.
+At a checkup, Martha hears her child's heartbeat.
+She shows the artificial Ash the heartbeat but she accidentally drops her phone and temporarily loses contact with him.
 After consoling her, the artificial Ash tells her about the service's experimental stage.
-Following his instructions, Martha turns a blank, synthetic body into an android that looks almost exactly identical to Ash.
+Following his instructions, Martha turns a blank, synthetic body into an android that looks almost identical to Ash.
 From the moment the android is activated, Martha is uncomfortable and struggles to accept its existence.
-Despite the android satisfying her sexually, she is concerned by his inability to sleep and absence of Ash's negative personality traits.
+Despite the android's satisfying her sexually, she is concerned by his inability to sleep and absence of Ash's negative personality traits.
 One night, she orders the robot Ash to leave and is annoyed that he does so, as the real Ash would have resisted.
 The next morning, Martha takes the artificial Ash to a cliff and orders him to jump off.
 As he begins to follow the order, Martha expresses her frustration that Ash would not have simply obeyed.
-The android begs for its life.
-Martha screams.
+The android then begs for its life as Martha screams.

 Several years later, it is Martha's daughter's (Indira Ainger) birthday.
 Martha keeps the Ash android locked in the attic and only allows her daughter to see the android on weekends, but she makes an exception for her birthday.
 Her daughter chats away to the android while Martha stands at the bottom of the attic steps, and forces herself to join them.